TobitSoftware/chayns-guides/TobitJavaScriptStyleGuide.md

 ```

 ### Indents
 Every level is indented using tabs.
-In the IDE's any developer decide for himself how to display the tab indents.
+In the IDE's any developer decides for himself how to display the tab indents.

 ### Braces
 No breaks before opening curled braces.